Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 --> `fact (2)` to return `2 x 1 = 2`, causing
 `fact (3)` to return `3 x 2 = 6`.

 Notice how the unfinished calls of `fact` “pile up" until `fact` is finally passed 1.
-At that point, the old calls of `fact` begin to “unwind” one by one, until the original call—`fact (3)` —finally returns with the answer, 6.
+At that point, the old calls of `fact` begin to “unwind” one by one, until the original call --- `fact (3)`  --- finally returns with the answer, 6.

 Here's another example of recursion: a function that computes <span class="displayInlineMath">$$ x^n $$</span>, using the formula <span class="displayInlineMath">$$ x^n = x \times x^{n-1} $$</span>.